QLD 4305 Census 2021 + Live DA Data

 Is Newtown a good suburb to live in?

 Newtown suits affordability-focused families and first-home buyers.
-The median house price of $392,000 is lower than the national median for separate houses, and 92% of dwellings are detached homes.
 Mortgage repayments consume just 20% of household income, well below the 30% stress threshold.
 Household income ranks in the 61.6th percentile nationally.
-The main trade-off is high car dependency at 87.7% of commuters, because public transport use sits at just 3.2%.
+The main trade-off is high car dependency at 87.7% of commuters, with public transport use at just 3.2%.

 What is the median house price in Newtown?